 - Keep informed about new information and developments, but avoid overexposure to news rebroadcasts of the event.
-Be sure to use credible information sources to avoid speculation and rumors. - If you feel upset, you are not alone.
-Common reactions to trauma include anxiety, depression, irritability, difficulty sleeping, isolating yourself from others and increased use of alcohol and tobacco to manage your emotions.
+Be sure to use credible information sources to avoid speculation and rumors. - If you feel anxious, angry or depressed, you are not alone.
 Talk to friends, family or peers who likely are experiencing the same feelings. - If you have contact with children, keep open dialogues with them regarding their fears of danger.
 Let them know that, with time, healing from a tragedy is likely and hoped for.
 Don't minimize the dangers, but talk about your ability to cope with tragedy and get through the ordeal.
 Avoid subjecting children to overexposure to news of the traumatic event. - Feelings of fear, sadness and anger following a traumatic event are natural and may persist for days or much longer.
-You may want to seek psychiatric care if you are having increasing problems at home or work, you are using more alcohol, your symptoms don't get better after a few days (or are getting worse), you just don't feel right or a loved one or colleague comments that you don't seem like yourself.
+If significant symptoms continue, or if these feelings begin to overwhelm you, seek the advice of a psychiatric physician in your local community.
 For more information on coping with mental illnesses, visit the APA's patient / public education website: www.psychiatry.org/mental-health.